-On September 30, 2008, based on information and belief that O2Micro had alleged to a customer that certain of our inverter controller products infringe O2Micro's patents, we filed for declaratory judgment relief in the United States District Court for the Northern District of California against O2Micro that those products do not infringe O2Micro's 6,856,519 ('519) patent family.
-On February 11, 2009, O2Micro filed a counterclaim against us and our customers that certain of our inverter controller products infringe three patents in the '519 patent family and O2Micro's 7,417,382 ('382) patent.
+On September 30, 2008, based on information and belief that O2Micro had alleged to a customer that certain of our inverter controller products infringe O2Micro's patents, we filed for declaratory judgment relief in the United States District Court for the Northern District of California ("NDCal Court") against O2Micro that those products do not infringe O2Micro's 6,856,519 ('519) patent family and the patents are invalid.
+O2Micro filed a counterclaim, alleging infringement of the '519 patent family and U.S. Patent No. 7,417,382 ('382 patent).
+Trial in the NDCal Court case is scheduled to begin on August 2, 2010.

-On December 15, 2008, O2Micro filed a complaint with the International Trade Commission alleging the patent infringement of the '519 and '382 patents against certain of our products.
-This case is still in the early proceedings.
+On December 15, 2008, O2Micro filed a complaint with the International Trade Commission, alleging that certain of our products infringe O2Micro's '519 patent family and the '382 patent ("ITC Investigation").
+The ITC Investigation hearing is scheduled to begin on October 19, 2009.